 Luu received a BSc in Chemistry at Northeastern University, MA in May 2020.
-During his degree, he gained research experience as a medicinal chemist during a six month coop placement at both the LDDN and in organic synthesis at Merck Research Laboratories in Boston, MA.
+During his degree, he gained research experience as a medicinal chemist during a six-month coop placement at both the LDDN and in organic synthesis at Merck Research Laboratories in Boston, MA.
 Luu Pham re-joined the LDDN in July 2020.
+Luu will start medical school in the Fall of 2023.

 Dawid Fiejtek originally joined the group back in January of 2017, as a coop student from Northeastern University.
 Dawid worked on the synthesis of new analogs in our SMA series that increases transcription of the survival motor neuron protein for the treatment of Spinal Muscular Atrophy.
 Dawid was then a research scientist at the LDDN working on SMA and other CNS projects.
 In the future, Dawid plans to attend medical school.